jeadamek/space-cream/README.md

 ## ✏️ About

-This is a project developed on Stage 3 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
-To access the entire course's projects [click on this link](https://github.com/jeadamek/explorer-rocketseat).
+This project was developed on Stage 3 in the Explorer course at the [Rocketseat School](https://www.rocketseat.com.br/).
+To access the entire course’s assignments click [this link](https://github.com/jeadamek/explorer-rocketseat).

-In this challenge, it was requested to create a web page appling the mobile first rule and after that create a desktop version.
-Also, responsiveness, animation and Flex and Grid alignment concepts were applied.
+In this challenge, it was requested to create a web page applying the mobile-first rule and then create a desktop version.
+Also, responsiveness, animation, and Flex and Grid alignment concepts were applied.

 I could practice and study: